 TEC Center has developed an evidence-based PD model through years of experience and research.
 We’re laying the foundation for published Media Literacy in Early Childhood Report.

 Young children are regularly engaging with media in their homes, schools, and outside of school experiences including museums and libraries.
 All of these environments offer an opportunity to support and develop young children’s media literacy skills.
-However, there is a lack of consensus about what media literacy education for young children means and includes, what media literacy experiences in both informal and formal early childhood settings should look like, and how to empower parents and other adults as media literacy role models and mentors.
+However, there is a lack of consensus about what media literacy education for young children means and includes.
+With partners Erikson Institute was awarded a grant from IMLS to host two national forms to form an alliance for media literacy education.
+Read the report that resulted from that IMLS-funded project.